NVCRP

 • Local Government or Office of Police and Crime Commissioners

 Applicants who do not meet the above criteria can still apply for membership of the NVCRP but must clearly state why they wish to join.
-These applications will be considered against the aims and objectives of the scheme on a case-by-case basis.
+These applications will be considered against the aims and objectives of the scheme and on a case-by-case basis.

 Enquiries may be conducted to determine the veracity of any application and to support any decisions taken regarding the acceptance or rejection of the submission.